suitcss/suit/doc/components.md

 3. To avoid increasing the specificity of selectors unnecessarily.

 If you need variants on a component, use modifier classes.
-If you need ancestral context, use a dedicated "mixin" class (`with-ComponentName`) that is the responsibility of the component being affected.

 GOOD: